-- should have 6-10 participants; - should have members representing a wide geographic area (including proportional developing country participation); - should allow a participant from the host country to participate regardless of the EWG composition; - should have a member from the SC if possible (e.g. steward); - may be attended by any member of the Commission Bureau; - may invite representatives of industry or others to provide expertise, but not to participate as members; and - should not allow observers.
+- should have 6-10 participants; - should have members representing a wide geographic area (including proportional developing country participation); - should allow a participant from the host country to participate regardless of the EWG composition; - should have a member from the SC if possible (e.g. steward); - may be attended by any member of the Commission Bureau; - may be attended by IC members as invited experts or IC representatives; - may invite representatives of industry or others to provide expertise, but not to participate as members; and - should not allow observers.